 Adrienne Harreveld, J.D.
 '19 and Amanda Suarez, 3L

 University of Miami School of Law is known for students’ commitment to social justice and public interest, and the prestigious firm of Squire Patton Boggs has recognized this dedication.
-Through its Foundation, the firm recently honored former Miami Scholar Adrienne Harreveld, J.D. ’19, as one of two the recipients of its Foundation’s 2020 Distinguished Fellows Award and chose current 3L and Miami Scholar Amanda Suarez as a 2020 Public Policy Fellow.
+Through its Foundation, the firm recently honored former Miami Scholar Adrienne Harreveld, J.D. ’19, as one of two the recipients of its Foundation’s 2020 Distinguished Fellows Award and chose current 3L and former HOPE Fellow Amanda Suarez as a 2020 Public Policy Fellow.

 The cornerstone of the Squire Patton Boggs Foundation is its Public Policy Fellowship Program which awards fellowships to exceptional first- and second-year law students who demonstrate a steadfast commitment to public service and public policy.
 These law students, like Harreveld who was a fellow in 2017 and Suarez in 2020, commit their summers to public service and to advancing public policy by working at nonprofit institutions, government agencies and international legal organizations.